 One hour course delivered in person or via webinar: This one-hour course gives a high level overview of the 4 dimensions of resilience: mental, emotional, physical and spiritual.
 We discuss the key concepts related to resilience, have participants increase awareness of their resilience levels and commit to one small action step.

-4-hour in person training: This training session dives deeper into each dimension of resilience.
+4-hour in person or virtual delivery (4 one-hour sessions): This training session dives deeper into each dimension of resilience.
 The participants will create specific strategies to be resilient in each dimension.
-They'll tie it all together at the end and create a detailed action plan to change the desired behavior.
+They’ll tie it all together at the end and create a detailed action plan to change the desired behavior.

 8-hour in person training: This training provides a deeper assessment of current resilience levels.
 It includes an understanding of the change process, the power of purpose and habit and a guided workout.
 All of the day’s learnings are reflected upon and participants find the specific habit they want to incorporate into their lives through a detailed action plan.